supernova4420/Git-Course-Review/review.md

 - Ngl wish I could get rid of this annoying crlf warning (SZ.agitated, 2024)

+## Conclusion

+In conclusion, I would highly reccomend this Git course to anyone looking to have a fundamental understanding of how Git really works.
+This is key information if you actually want to utilise version control effectivly and professionally.

 ## External Review

 My name is not SZ, I though this Git Course was absolute rubbish, I was putting commands in just like the notes (example: $ git _____) and nothing ever worked!
 I know I'm smart but this course was so bad nothing worked.